School of Forensic and Applied Sciences

 Subject Areas: Biosciences, Forensic Science, Geography and Environment

-I am passionate about teaching and am always looking for new ways and technologies to help students develop into confident and independent learners, who are equipped for graduate level employment or postgraduate study.
+I am passionate about my teaching and am always trying new technologies to support my students to develop into confident and independent learners, equipping them for graduate careers and postgraduate study.

 I have a BSc (Hons) in Environmental Biology from Swansea University, and an MSc and Diploma of Imperial College in Pest Management.
 My PhD is in ecology from the University of London.